 “That was the idea of this race, to get Travis and myself comfortable in the boat,” said Curtis.
 “Our lap times improved every lap, despite not having the best setup.”

-According to Miss GEICO crew chief Steve Curtis, Pastrana and Curtis improved their lap time by 16 second between their first and tenth passes through the course.
+According to Miss GEICO crew chief Gary Stray, Pastrana and Curtis improved their lap time by 16 seconds between their first and tenth passes through the course.

 “Listening to Travis on the intercom, I could hear how competitive he is without any other competition out there—he just wanted to beat Brit’s time,” said Stray.
 “I think we have a good package all around to take into next year when the other boats arrive from overseas.”